 My shinkansen experience was a completely different story.
 The train was fast and on-time, and I had plenty of legroom, there were lots of seats, since the rows were in a 3-2 format, rather than the usual 2-2, and the aisle down the middle was wider than the aisle on most trains I've been on.
 The most impressive thing about the shinkansen, however, is that there seems to be a train every 10-15 minutes.
 Incredible!

 Of course, Japan's high-speed train is a little pricey: I paid 14,030 yen for the roughly 420 km ride, although I easily could have saved a few hundred yen if I hadn't taken the nozomi superfast shinkansen plus another 1,100 yen or so by not reserving a seat (live and learn!).
 But you can't beat the comfort and the speed: 2:20!
-The nod clearly goes to the shinkansen!
+T

 I arrived in Hiroshima at about 1:30 p.m. on August 6, the day of the anniversary of the A-bomb.

 Unfortunately, I missed out on the remembrance ceremony, since that was held early in the morning.
 But I did get to see the lantern festival at night.
 Hundreds of lanterns were decorated and then floated down the river, making for a lovely sight.
-And there was music, too, that added a nice touch to the celebration of peace.
+And there was music, too, that a

 The next day I spent a lot of time at and near the Peace Memorial Park.
 There were lots of memorials and monuments, as well as a museum.